trambui09/ride-share/README.md

 Rideshare Programs are systems that help people organize carpooling/vanpooling.
 Some popular on-demand rideshare apps, like Lyft and Uber, store and use data on riders, drivers, and trips, particularly data on when a trip happened, who was the driver, and who was the rider.

 ## Learning Goals

+- Create, read, and modify variables
+- Create and access arrays
+- Create and access hashes
-- Logically order data into a nested data structure
+- Organize large amounts of related data into nested arrays and hashes
-- Understand benefits of organizing data in a nested structure
+- Access specific data within nested arrays and nested hashes
-- Iterate through a nested data structure to return specific information
+- Iterate through a nested data structure using loops and/or Enumerable methods
+- Organize small pieces of code into methods, and call/invoke those methods

 ## Objective

 We will look at data of drivers of a rideshare service and their ride history.
 We want to be able to see how many rides each driver has given and how much money a driver has made.

 Currently, the data is stored in a [CSV file](https://en.wikipedia.org/wiki/Comma-separated_values).
 In this assignment, you should take this data and thoughtfully organize it into **one single** variable that is **one single** nested data structure.
 This nested data structure should use both arrays and hashes.